rknightuk/rknight.me/src/posts/blog/2024/2024-05-30-the-converse-experiment-report-one.md

     - WeblogPoMo
 ---

+> [!NOTE] Update 2024-07-10
+> The Converse have been retired.
+They lasted 305 days at a cost of 16p per day.

 When I got married, I wore a suit and a pair of black Converse Chuck Taylor All Star's.
 They were brand new and the first time I wore them was the day of our wedding.

 The day after I just put them on because the wedding was over and they could just go into the normal shoe rotation.
 Then a month went by and I realised I had worn them every day which gave me a data point I wish I'd done for the many other pairs of Converse I've bought over the years: how long does a pair _actually_ last?
 I had a vague idea but nothing concrete.